scholarrafe/Data-Science-with-python/README.md

-It's a repository to depict my data visualizations specifically. this is not just a repository, its an initialization of a dream
+It's a repository to depict my data visualizations specifically. this is not just a repository, its an initialization of a dream.
+Just working for my dream.